HolaCarmensita/JobListTest/README.md

 **With More Time i would:**

+- On hoover on Jobitem a short description would show.
+Would be super neat but no time now
+- Add loading spinner, errormessages and error handling for API calls
 - Add Tailwind instead of styled components due to more responsivenes built-in
-- Add loading spinner, errormessages and error handling for API calls
 - More animations and micro-interactions
 - Include pagination/virtualization and lazy loading for larger lists